Himangshu205/Calculator/README.md

 ---

-## Technologies That has been used in this:-
+## Technologies that were used in this:-
 - **HTML** – Structure of the calculator
 - **CSS** – Styling and layout
 - **JavaScript** – Logic and functionality